wikimedia/mediawiki-extensions-FlaggedRevs/README.txt

 * Upgrade to MediaWiki 1.13+
 * Run 'maintenance/update.php'
 * Run 'maintenance/archives/populateSha1.php'.
+* Make sure '../extensions/FlaggedRevs' is readable (for CSS/JS)
+* To enable reader feedback, make sure PHP has the GD libraries installed.
+In windows, this is done by un-commenting them out in php.ini.
+In linux, php should be compiled with it enabled ('--with-gd').
+See a nice guide here (http://www.onlamp.com/pub/a/php/2003/03/27/php_gd.html).
 * Add the following line to 'LocalSettings.php': include_once('extensions/FlaggedRevs/FlaggedRevs.php');

 It is important that the sha1 column is populated.
 This allows for image injection via key